ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 - Passed after the **thalidomide** tragedy, which caused severe birth defects in pregnant women when it was used as a sleeping pill without any warnings
 - Reinforced by Alberty Food Products v.
 US (1950), which required labeling intended use.

+> The 1976 Medical Device Amendment requires pre-market approval for safety & efficacy of life-sustaining and life-supporting medical devices.

 ## Drug Development & Manufacturing

 There exist two commercial categories of drugs: